carlosfrutos/homebridge-http-scaled-temperature-sensor/README.md

 First of all you need to have [Homebridge](https://github.com/nfarina/homebridge) installed.
 Refer to the repo for instructions.
-Then run the following command to install `homebridge-http-temperature-sensor`
+Then run the following command to install `homebridge-http-scaled-temperature-sensor`

 ```
-sudo npm install -g homebridge-http-temperature-sensor
+sudo npm install -g homebridge-http-scaled-temperature-sensor
 ```

 ## Updating the temperature in HomeKit

-The _'CurrentTemperature'_ characteristic has the permission to `notify` the HomeKit controller of state changes. `homebridge-http-temperature-sensor` supports two concepts to send temperature changes to HomeKit.
+The _'CurrentTemperature'_ characteristic has the permission to `notify` the HomeKit controller of state changes. `homebridge-http-scaled-temperature-sensor` supports two concepts to send temperature changes to HomeKit.

 ### The 'pull' way:

-The 'pull' way is probably the easiest to set up and supported in every scenario. `homebridge-http-temperature-sensor` requests the temperature of the sensor in an specified interval (pulling) and sends the value to HomeKit.
+The 'pull' way is probably the easiest to set up and supported in every scenario. `homebridge-http-scaled-temperature-sensor` requests the temperature of the sensor in an specified interval (pulling) and sends the value to HomeKit.
 Look for `pullInterval` in the list of configuration options if you want to configure it.

 ### The 'push' way:

-When using the 'push' concept, the http device itself sends the updated value to `homebridge-http-temperature-sensor` whenever values change.
-This is more efficient as the new value is updated instantly and `homebridge-http-temperature-sensor` does not need to make needless requests when the value didn't actually change.
+When using the 'push' concept, the http device itself sends the updated value to `homebridge-http-scaled-temperature-sensor` whenever values change.
+This is more efficient as the new value is updated instantly and `homebridge-http-scaled-temperature-sensor` does not need to make needless requests when the value didn't actually change.
-However because the http device needs to actively notify the `homebridge-http-temperature-sensor` there is more work needed to implement this method into your http device.
+However because the http device needs to actively notify the `homebridge-http-scaled-temperature-sensor` there is more work needed to implement this method into your http device.

 #### Using MQTT: